-The multi-patented SoftBiopsy®, Soft K-Cot®, Soft K-Rette®, and the newly improved SoftBiopsy®+D, are distributed to physicians and licensed clinicians by Histologics and Labs providing anatomical pathology services across the United States who continue to validate the quality, safety, and efficacy of the devices.
+The multi-patented SoftBiopsy®, Soft K-Cot®, Soft K-Rette®, and the newly improved SoftBiopsy®+D, are distributed to physicians and licensed clinicians throughout the United States.
+We continually validate the quality, safety, and efficacy of our devices.
 More clinical trials are forthcoming.
-Licensed clinicians who peform wound care tissue sampling interested in evaluating the product can obtain a sample upon request.
-Histologics will continue to develop and innovate new products and tissue based technologies to improve the level of care, improve the patient care experience, and help save lives worldwide.
+Licensed clinicians who perform wound care and are interested in evaluating the product can obtain a sample upon request.
+Histologics will continue to develop and innovate new products and tissue-based technologies to improve the level of care, improve the patient care experience, and help save lives worldwide.
 The patent portfolio for the USA and abroad is available at USPTO.gov and other patent resources.